Incident management and the CISSP exam: What you need to know

 Detection

 This is the primary and the most important step in the incident response process.
-Detection, sometimes also called the identification phase, is the phase in which events are analyzed to determine whether a compromise a security incident.
-The organization will not be in a great position to give a timely response to a security incident without a proper and effective detection and analyzing mechanism.
-This mechanism should include an automated and regimented operation to pull systems events/logs and bring them into an organizational context.
-Context while analyzing is important because it may prevent overlooking an event that might be important but not immediately apparent.
-The most important aspect of this phase is to deal with the situation quickly and decisively, whether the incident is currently occurring actually or has occurred in the past.
+Detection, sometimes also called the identification phase, is the phase in which events are analyzed to determine whether a compromise or a security incident has occurred.
+The organization will not be in a great position to respond promptly to a security incident without a proper and effective detection and analyzing mechanism.
+This mechanism should include an automated and regimented operation for pulling system event logs.
+It's also necessary to contextualize incident details by identifying how they impact the organization.
+Context is an important element of analysis because it may prevent overlooking an event that might be important but not immediately apparent.
+The goal of this phase is to deal with the situation quickly and decisively, whether the incident is currently occurring or has occurred in the past.

 Response

-The response phase also called as containment phase.
-As the name suggests, this phase deals with actual interaction of the response team with the affected system.
-The intent is to try to contain further damage from occurring and affecting more systems.
-Responses depend upon the scenario, but general responses might include taking a system off the network, powering off the system, isolating traffic, and other related tasks.
+The response phase is also called the containment phase.
+As the name suggests, this phase deals with actual interactions of the response team with the affected system.
+The intent is to try to prevent further damage from occurring and affecting more systems.
+Responses depend upon the scenario, but general responses might include taking a system off the network, powering off the system, isolating traffic and other related tasks.
 This phase typically starts with forensically backing up the system involved in the incident.
-Volatile memory capturing and dumping is also performed in this step before the system is powered off.
+Volatile memory capturing and dumping are also performed in this step before the system is powered off.

 Mitigation